Operational Safety Cases - From the Countryside Into The Cities

 Platforms, Personnel & Procedures

 There are three aspects within a business which enable companies to control risks.
 The equipment that is used, the staff that are employed and the procedures that are followed.
 Using poor quality or badly maintained equipment can lead to malfunction.
 Poorly trained or unfit staff will be less able to operate equipment safely.
-And badly thought out procedures will lead to errors being made.
+Badly thought out procedures will lead to errors being made.

 This philosophy of risk mitigation will allow a company to reduce risk to acceptable levels.
 Here are a few key things to consider for each of the 3 P's: